Skip to main content

 TFT_UNIT=my-app task tft:new

-The tft:new task creates a unit, a complete Terraform root module.
+The tft:new task creates a unit, a complete TF root module.
 Each new root module includes example code for AWS, so that it can work immediately.
+The context is a configuration profile.
 You only need to set:

-• Either remote state storage settings in the context, OR use local state
+1. Either the remote state storage, OR use local state

-• The AWS IAM role for TF in the module, with the tfvar tf_exec_role_arn
+2. The AWS IAM role for TF itself.
+This is the variable tf_exec_role_arn in the tfvars files for the context.

 You can then start working with your TF module: